2019 North Korea–United States Hanoi Summit: Pre-summit

 Cheong Seong-chang, vice president of research planning at the Sejong Institute in South Korea, said: "After the first Trump–Kim summit, for 260 days, they did not waste their timeliness.
 Instead, they continuously finalized their negotiation strategies for the two leaders' agreement and terms for the next step to be discussed on the second Trump–Kim summit."

-BBC News believed that Kim Jong-un could have potentially learned from Vietnam's social, political and economic history during the second Trump-Kim summit.
-While the country has strict rules against political liberalization, it is fairly lax in their social, religious, and economic guidelines.
+BBC News believed that Kim Jong Un could have potentially learned from Vietnam's social, political and economic history during the second Trump-Kim summit.
+While the country has strict rules against political liberalization, it is fairly lax in its social, religious, and economic guidelines.
 Citizens were able to travel to neighboring countries often.
 Vietnam also pursued multi-front foreign policies so they would not be dependent on just one economy and built modern systems for banking and finance.
 According to the BBC, North Korea also learned from Vietnam's mistakes in the past regarding natural resources management and political unrest resolution.
 The BBC believed these are some cases North Korea could learn from Vietnam's practice to help them in improving their economy by attracting foreign investors and developing closer relations with other countries.
 It was also assumed by the BBC that Vietnam's economic reform is a better pattern for the DPRK to follow than China's.

 Al Jazeera assumed that the impact of China on the second Trump–Kim summit would be significant.
 The relationship between China and North Korea is centered on "mutual benefit", but it differs from "mutual trust".
-Australian professor Carlyle Thayer claimed China and North Korea are of the corresponding inclination after Kim Jong-un's four visits to China and "it indicates some kind of coordination".
+Australian professor Carlyle Thayer claimed China and North Korea are of the corresponding inclination after Kim Jong Un's four visits to China and "it indicates some kind of coordination".
 China believes that it is impossible for North Korea to abruptly destroy nuclear missiles.
 However, it is hoped that North Korea's nuclear missile program will be shut down gradually, as economic sanctions against North Korea will be eased.

-Andrew Kim, former head of the CIA's Korea Mission Center, believes in Kim Jong-Un's genuine desire to achieve denuclearization and get a concession from the United States.
-In a speech Andrew Kim made on February 22 at Stanford University, he said that Kim Jong-un told United States Secretary of State Mike Pompeo "[that] he is a father and husband and he does not want his children to live their lives carrying nuclear weapons on their back".
+Andrew Kim, former head of the CIA's Korea Mission Center, believes in Kim Jong Un's genuine desire to achieve denuclearization and get a concession from the United States.
+In a speech Andrew Kim made on February 22 at Stanford University, he said that Kim Jong Un told United States Secretary of State Mike Pompeo "[that] he is a father and husband and he does not want his children to live their lives carrying nuclear weapons on their back".
 He also believes that the DPRK tried to strike a deal with previous administrations, but they waited too long, and they aim to finalize the deal with the Trump administration before it's too late.
-Kim Jong-un assessed that the closure of the Yongbyon nuclear facility will be the beginning of full denuclearization and that this could lead to a peace treaty.
+Kim Jong Un assessed that the closure of the Yongbyon nuclear facility would be the beginning of full denuclearization and that this could lead to a peace treaty.
 The Yongbyon facility is known to be the center of nuclear development and research in North Korea.